unrealwork/atsd-use-cases/chart-of-the-day/ny-employment/README.md

-# New York City's Most Crowded Industries
+# The Most Crowded Industries in New York City

 ![NY1](./images/NY_Jobs1.png)